artur9010/lightdm-webkit-material/README.md

-## A Material design LightDM Webkit greeter theme
+## A Material design LightDM Webkit2 greeter theme

-This is a theme for LightDM Webkit (`lightdm-webkit2-greeter` [Arch Linux users: the package is in AUR]).
+This is a theme for LightDM Webkit2 (`lightdm-webkit2-greeter` [Arch Linux users: the package is in AUR]).

 ### Screenshots